 Trout hooked near the lakebed will stir it up.
 I often lay a trap on these types of venues.
-Trout will have patrol routes and by leaving a fly (a White Rabbit takes some beating) lying on the lakebed and twitching it as a trout comes close, they can’t help but take it.
+Trout will have patrol routes and by leaving a fly lying on the lakebed and twitching it as a trout comes close.
+They can’t help but take it.
 When they do they go nuts, often spiraling down and at times banging their nose on the bottom trying to dislodge the hook.

 Now, a nice silty lake bed, or indeed one with fine gravel, is home to lots of trout food.
-As the trout fights, pulling against a fast-sunk line, it dislodges all manner of goodies and any trout in the vicinity are quick to take advantage of the bounty.
+As the trout fights, pulling against a fast-sunk line, it dislodges all manner of goodies.
+Any trout in the vicinity are quick to take advantage of the bounty.
 Your hooked trout is practically ground-baiting for you.
-So once you start catching, don’t move!
+So once you start catching, don’t move

 For me, the best tactic has to be the figure-of-eight retrieve, a very slow one.
 If you cast 40 yards it should take anything up to five minutes!

 The line should be gathered straight into the retrieving hand.
 Don’t let the line come through the rod hand as it restricts feeling.
 When it comes to fishing Boobies, a slow almost ‘not even trying’ retrieve is best – as slow as you’d fish buzzers.